-Beyond these restrictions, because the highest standards of journalism require a reputation for impartiality, VOA journalists\ should not perform public relations or similar work, either paid or unpaid.
-Journalists should also not counsel individuals or organizations, either in the United States or abroad, on how to deal successfully with the news media.
-Lastly, you should not provide advice to government officials other than to those in VOA, USAGM or any other government broadcasting entity, or to candidates for public office, again regardless of whether in the United States or abroad.
+Beyond these restrictions, because the highest standards of journalism require a reputation for impartiality, individual VOA journalists should not perform media training, outreach, advocacy or similar work for private sector/commercial entities, either paid or unpaid.
+However, upon official request, VOA journalist may counsel U.S. government agencies on how to deal successfully with the news media.

+Lastly, you should not provide advice to to candidates for public office, regardless of whether in the United States or abroad.